There is way too much to see in 3 days... and in July it will be full of tourists.

 Make sure you get a pizza in Rome.

-Just a few ideas! about 8 years ago
+Just a few ideas! over 8 years ago

 Thank you for all the wonderful ideas.

 This has been very helpful! about 8 years agoAnswered by G Kim via Travellr.com

 My advice: Get a good map like the Streetwise laminated map.

 Fortunately you can walk to almost all the major places in Rome, and see fascinating bits and pieces of the past along the way.
 Don't miss the beautiful Piazzas like Navona and Popoli.

 If you want to see the Sistine Chapel, get reservations on line in advance so that you can avoid the long lines.
 We took the tour of the tombs under St. Peters and thought it was absolutely fascinating.
 Whether you believe this is the true resting place of St. Peter or not, you'll see a cemetery of Etruscan graves which are like little houses along a narrow footpath.
 You make reservations in advance for that, too, at the Vatican, here: http://bit.ly/O05Pc about 8 years ago

 Of course the "must to" depends on each person.